Viraj-Joshi/Viraj-Joshi.github.io/_posts/2020-5-10-Final-Entry.md

 ## What's the most significant thing you learned?

 ++i vs i++, just kidding, most likely developing an intuition to writing solutions to algorithms problems in C++ just as well as I could in Java.

-We also learned a lot of copy constructors and copy assignment.
+In terms of topics I will most remember, it would const,lambdas,copy constructors, operators, and friends.

 ## How many hours a week did you spend coding/debugging/testing for this class?